022022/accessible-app/README.md

 #### Accessible navigation

 * The skip navigation pattern  used to skip past the main site navigation onto the main landmark element.
-"Skip" link is hidden from view until focused with keyboard.
+"Skip" link is hidden from view until focused with keyboard

-* Activating the skip link moves keyboard focus to the target element and screen reader will announce the contents of that element.
+* Activating the skip link moves keyboard focus to the target element and screen reader will announce the contents of that element

 * Burger menu is keyboard focusable.
-Button label and state are announced by screenreader.
+Button label and state are announced by screenreader

-* SPACEBAR or ENTER key on button expands the menu.
-When menu is expanded, keyboard focus goes to the first item in the menu.
+* SPACEBAR or ENTER key on button expands the menu When menu is expanded, keyboard focus goes to the first item in the menu

 * TAB key navigates keyboard focus through commands Focus is trapped inside expanded menu, until user closes it or activates a menu link

-* ESC key collapses the menu and return focus to button.
+* ESC key collapses the menu and return focus to button

 #### Accessible accordion

-* Pressing TAB key moves keyboard focus from one header to the next and through any interactive elements inside open panel.
+* Pressing TAB key moves keyboard focus from one header to the next and through any interactive elements inside open panel
 * SPACEBAR or ENTER key on button opens the panel.
-Any other open panel closes, but this should not be announced by screenreader.
+Any other open panel closes, but this should not be announced by screenreader

 #### Accessible dropdown menu

 * Button is keyboard focusable.
-Button label and state are announced by screenreader.
+Button label and state are announced by screenreader
-* SPACEBAR or ENTER key on button expands the dropdown, keyboard focus goes to the first item in the menu.
+* SPACEBAR or ENTER key on button expands the dropdown, keyboard focus goes to the first item in the menu
 * UP-ARROW and DOWN-ARROW keys navigate keyboard focus through commands
-* ENTER or SPACEBAR keys activate focused item.
+* ENTER or SPACEBAR keys activate focused item
-* ESC key collapses the menu and returns focus to button.
+* ESC key collapses the menu and returns focus to button
-* TAB key moves keyboard focus off widget, and onto next interactive element in the page.
+* TAB key moves keyboard focus off widget, and onto next interactive element in the page